11 Oct The Most Common Running Injuries – Knee Pain

 What to do?

-- When increasing training volume do it slowly.
-No more than 10% per week until the desired goal is reached.
+- When increasing the training volume do it slowly.
+If you’ve been injured then 1-2% a week is the max. if you’ve been on holiday we can be a lot less conservatove but still nomore than 10% per week until the desired goal is reached.
 Be prepared to spend a couple of weeks at each step as you get closer to the goal.

 - Do some strength training.
 You can’t go wrong getting strong.
 It adds in wiggle room and helps prepare the tissues for the demands of running.